 Age also affects sperm counts.
 As men get older, their sperm count declines (who said men don’t have a biological clock?).

 While sperm might not be totally extinct quite yet, it’s probably a good idea to check your man’s sperm quality.
 Make sure to check sperm health from the comfort of home with our At-Home Male Fertility Pack.
-After a quick check, there is plenty that men can do to boost their sperm count and quality; you’ll find tons of ideas right here on our blog.
+After a quick check, there is plenty that men can do to improve their sperm count and quality; you’ll find tons of ideas right here on our blog.

 The silver lining of such concerning news coming to light is that male reproductive health is finally becoming a priority; men finally have the tools and knowledge to take charge of their fertility.